 Videos and information on how to pronounce English sounds with practice words for each sound

-English Sounds and Functional phrases - video lessons.
+English Sounds and Functional phrases - video lessons on YouTube.

 pronunication of American English vowels